 Eldon Edson is a Founding Partner and is Co-Managing Partner of the firm.
-He also serves on the firm’s Executive Committee and is Co-Author and Co-Editor of the 2016 LexisNexis Matthew Bender Practice Guide: California Insurance Coverage and Litigation.
+He also serves on the firm’s Executive Committee.
+Mr. Edson is Co-Author and Co-Editor of the 2016-2017 LexisNexis Matthew Bender Practice Guide: California Insurance Coverage and Litigation.
 He is also the Co-Author and Co-Editor of the new 2018-2022 Matthew Bender Practice Guide: New Appleman California Insurance Law.

 Additionally, Eldon has acted as a mediator for the Los Angeles Superior Court Mandatory Settlement Conference Pilot Project, and has been named a Top 100 Southern California Lawyer by Super Lawyers Magazine in 2015 and 2017-2018.